CHH/httpfetch/README.md

 * `max_redirects` (default: `10`): Number of redirects to follow
 * `auth` (default: `null`): Username/password pair as array for Basic Authentication, e.g. `["user", "password"]`

+Responses are array-like objects with the following keys:

+* `body`: (string, fopen resource, Iterator, GuzzleHttp\Stream\StreamInterface) The body of the response, if present.
+Can be a string, resource returned from fopen, an Iterator that yields chunks of data, an object that implemented \_\_toString, or a GuzzleHttp\Stream\StreamInterface.
+* `effective_url`: (string) The URL that returned the resulting response.
+* `error`: (\Exception) Contains an exception describing any errors that were encountered during the transfer.
+* `headers`: (Required, array) Associative array of headers.
+Each key represents the header name.
+Each value contains an array of strings where each entry of the array is a header line.
+The headers array MAY be an empty array in the event an error occurred before a response was received.
+* `reason`
+(string) Optional reason phrase.
+This option should be provided when the reason phrase does not match the typical reason phrase associated with the status code.
+See RFC 7231 for a list of HTTP reason phrases mapped to status codes.
+* `status`: (Required, integer) The HTTP status code.
+The status code MAY be set to null in the event an error occurred before a response was received (e.g., a networking error).
+* `transfer_stats`: (array) Provides an associative array of arbitrary transfer statistics if provided by the underlying handler.
+* `version`: (string) HTTP protocol version.
+Defaults to 1.1.

 For example a POST request by using the `http_method` parameter:

 ```php